LiekkasVenture/LiekkasVenture/08-Music.md

 The topic of this week is music!
 Are you a music fan?
 Do you like classic music or popular music?
-Which genre of music do you like best?
+Which genre of music do you like the best?
 Come to share with us your favourite songs!

 ![music](./images/music.jpg "music")